M-Files/Developer-Portal/APIs/COM-API/Connecting-And-Authenticating/index.md

 ### Connecting via the gRPC protocol

 The gRPC protocol should be used when connecting to some M-Files Cloud vaults.
+Only a small number of cloud vaults currently require this protocol and you will be informed if you need to use this protocol when connecting.
+{:.note}

 ```csharp
 // Instantiate an MFilesServerApplication object.